sivaratrisrinivas/riff.new/README.md

 **Database issues?**
 - The SQLite database (`riff.sqlite`) is created automatically on first run
 - If you encounter database errors, delete `riff.sqlite` and restart the server

+**Bias detection not working?**
+- Make sure the "Biases" button is toggled on in the persona bar
+- Bias detection runs alongside persona analysis, so ensure at least one persona is selected
+- If text changes significantly after analysis, bias highlights may disappear (this is intentional)

 ## License